-Requirements P E L L A C G S M A R T F W S F S E O G T E A C H F P L F F E L D I R E C T L O A N H P S L / P C L / L D S N S L S D S 38.
-For an undergraduate student, has not completed coursework for a first baccalaureate (34 CFR section 668.32(c)) X Х X Х х 39 For the purposes of a student in a first post-baccalaureate program, has not completed the requirements for a post-baccalaureate program as described in 34 CFR section 686.2(d) (34 CFR section 668.32(c)) X 40.
-If first year of an undergraduate program, has a final cumulative secondary school GPA upon graduation of at least a 3.25; a cumulative GPA of at least 3.25 based on courses taken at the institution through the most-recently completed payment period; or a score above the 75 th percentile (for that period the test was taken) on at least one of the nationally-normed standardized undergraduate admissions test, which may not include a placement test (34 CFR section 686.11(a)(1)(v)) X 41.
-If beyond the first year of an undergraduate program, or a graduate program, a cumulative GPA of at least 3.25 based on courses taken at the institution through the most-recently completed payment period; or a score above the 75 th percentile (for that period the test was taken) on at least one of the nationally-normed standardized undergraduate, graduate, or post-baccalaureate admissions test, which may not include a placement test (34 CFR section 686.11(a)(1)(v)) x 42.
-Is a current or former teacher or a retiree obtaining a master's degree or pursuing certification (34 CFR section 686.11(b)) X
+Requirements P E L L I A S G F W S F S E O G T E A C H F P L D I R E C T L O A N H P S L / P C L / L D S NSL/ NFLP/ARRA- NFLP S D S 26.
+668.32(c)) For the purposes of a student in a first post-baccalaureate program, has not completed the requirements for a post- baccalaureate program as described in 34 CFR section 686.2(d) (34 CFR section 668.32(c)) Х 27.
+If first year of an undergraduate program, has a final cumulative secondary school GPA upon graduation of at least a 3.25; a cumulative GPA of at least 3.25 based on courses taken at the institution through the most-recently completed payment period; or a score above the 75 th percentile (for that period the test was taken) on at least one of the nationally-normed standardized undergraduate admissions test, which may not include a placement test (34 CFR section 686.11(a)(1)(v)) X 28.
+If beyond the first year of an undergraduate program, or a graduate program, a cumulative GPA of at least 3.25 based on courses taken at the institution through the most-recently completed payment period; or a score above the 75 th percentile (for that period the test was taken) on at least one of the nationally-normed standardized undergraduate, graduate, or post-baccalaureate admissions test, which may not include a placement test (34 CFR section 686.11(a)(1)(v)) X 29.
+Is a current or former teacher or a retiree obtaining a master's degree or pursuing certification (34 CFR section 686.11(b)) х